-in regional workforce gaps which would help the region economically.17 Skilled career training such as what Whittier Tech offers and NECC currently supports would offer a way to help fill in the local gaps within the skilled trades workforce.
-To ensure the continued growth and success of such CTE programming, it is necessary to continue building connections and partnerships within the local community, particularly within key industries and relevant skilled trades that may offer additional opportunities for hands-on internships and work-based learning.18
+CTE programming is in a unique position to help address current gaps in regional workforce demands, helping industries meet their immediate needs while supporting the local economy in the process.
+As many state residents working in skilled trades approach the age of retirement, one challenge the Commonwealth will continue to face is the need for more individuals to enter skilled trade careers.
+(Stewart et al., 2022) An intervention that would help this problem would be to invest in community colleges that are trying to fill in regional workforce gaps which would help the region economically (Schwartz, R. and Lipson, R.; 2023).
+Skilled career training such as what Whittier Tech offers and NECC currently supports would offer a way to help fill in the local gaps within the skilled trades workforce.
+To ensure the continued growth and success of such CTE programming, it is necessary to continue building connections and partnerships within the local community, particularly within key industries and relevant skilled trades that may offer additional opportunities for hands-on internships and work-based learning (Luger, 2023).

 It's also important to note that for students to graduate and fill regional workforce needs, school curriculum should be tailored by both educators and employers so that students are well prepared to join the workforce after graduation.
-Making sure that students are connected to industry stakeholders and ensuring there is some curriculum around social-emotional learning would bring the most benefit to students.
-Perkins V, otherwise known as the Perkins Collaborative Resource Network, has guidelines to help CTE programs adjust to regional workforce needs.19 As seen in case studies, many vocational high schools have partnered with local companies to provide paid work opportunities to students.
+Making sure that students are connected to industry stakeholders and making sure there is some curriculum around social-emotional learning would bring the most benefit to students.
+Perkins V or otherwise known as the Perkins Collaborative Resource Network has guidelines to help CTE programs adjust to regional workforce needs (Aguayo, 2022).
+As seen in case studies, many vocational high schools have partnered with local companies to provide paid work opportunities to students.